Sustainable Development Goals and Lebanon: SDG 11: Sustainable Cities and Communities

-It is well known about Lebanon that it has a rich urban cultural heritage, with a number of the world’s oldest cities.
+It is well known about Lebanon that it has a rich urban cultural heritage, with a number of the world's oldest cities.
 However, huge demographic changes took place, like the increase in conflict urbanization and waves of external and internal displacements.
 This increased challenge makes it more difficult to sustain social coherence and ensure inclusion.
 Around 90% of the population in Lebanon live in urban areas and about 30% live in the Beirut metropolitan area alone.
 Adding to this, the majority of Syrian refugees live in urban areas, often in high density poor neighborhoods and sometimes in vulnerable conditions.
 More, 63% of Palestinian refugees in Lebanon and 55% of Palestinian refugees from Syria live inside camps, most of which are located in urban areas.

 SDG 12: Responsible Production and Consumption

 As an attempt to reduce pollution, ever since 2000, Lebanon has implemented environmental legislation requiring industries to minimize their pollution.

-But, environmental governance at municipal level and national level regulation and enforcement needs to be further strengthened for better recycling and waste management.
+However, environmental governance at municipal level and national level regulation and enforcement needs to be further strengthened for better recycling and waste management.
 In this sense, Lebanon was able to reduce consumption of CFC (a substance that depletes the ozone layer) from 928 tons to 0 tons in less than fifteen years.
 In 2010, 17% of household solid waste was recycled while 83% was sent to landfills or open dumps, including potentially hazardous forms of waste.